ostdotcom/ost-sdk-js/README.md

     // into tokens.
 Use get price point detail API of Price Points module to get this value. let pricePoint = 0.020606673;

     // Price point needs to be passed in atto.
-Also, this value should be a string.
-Multiply the price point with 10^18. let intendedPricePointInAtto = String(pricePoint * 10**18);
+Multiply the price point with 10^18.
+Also, this value should be a string. let intendedPricePointInAtto = String(pricePoint * 10**18);

     // Amount of Fiat to be transferred. let transferAmountInFiat = 0.1;

     // Transfer amount in wei needs to be passed in atto.
-Multiply the fiat transfer amount with 10^18. let fiatTransferAmountInAtto = String(transferAmountInFiat * 10**18);
+Multiply the fiat transfer amount with 10^18.
+Also, this value should be a string. let fiatTransferAmountInAtto = String(transferAmountInFiat * 10**18);

     // Parameters required for rule execution.